Shade , drop and prune

 - The tree itself drops shaded and low power branches all the time.

-- Automatic pruning of the lower base will save you a lot of time.
+- Automatic pruning of the lower base will save you a lot of time in creating city trees.

 - Manual pruning allows you to cut individual branches by hand, or to trim many branches at once by drawing cutting lines.